 Your Yorkie Poo will look adorable with a haircut typically done for Schnauzers, a German dog breed known for its refined and elegant look.
 Schnauzer cuts give the appearance of a well-groomed skirt.

-It can take your Yorkie Poo from looking “cute” to “regal.”
-To do a Schnauzer cut, you will trim the back hair and make that hair very short while allowing the hair in the legs, neck, and face area to stay longer.
+This haircut can take your Yorkie Poo from looking “cute” to “regal.”
+To do a Schnauzer cut, you will trim the back hair and make that hair very short while allowing the hair on his legs, neck, and face area to stay longer.